Crazy Ex-Girlfriend: Plot

 In the second season, Rebecca begins a tumultuous romantic relationship with Josh after Valencia dumps him.
-Greg leaves town to attend university, and Rebecca and Valencia begin to become friends.
+Greg leaves town to attend business school at Emory, and Rebecca and Valencia begin to become friends.
 Meanwhile, the wealthy, amoral Nathaniel Plimpton becomes a partner at Darryl's firm.
 Hoping to cement their troubled relationship, Rebecca and Josh plan to be married, but he leaves her at the altar.

 In the third season, Rebecca's emotional state hits rock bottom, and she attempts suicide.
 She receives a diagnosis of borderline personality disorder and begins attempting to take better care of her mental health and take responsibility for her actions.
 After she begins an on-again-off-again relationship with Nathaniel, a series of events leads to Rebecca pushing her stalker Trent off a roof.
 Determined to take responsibility for her actions, Rebecca pleads guilty to the crime and goes to jail.

 In the fourth season, Rebecca is released from jail and quits her job at the law firm.
 Greg returns to town, while Heather and Valencia move away for work and life commitments.
 With all the main cast members becoming more mature and emotionally healthy, Rebecca feels pressured to choose between romance with Josh, Nathaniel, and Greg.
 She eventually realizes that she does not yet know who she is and therefore cannot be truly happy with any of them.
 She instead spends a year focusing on figuring out her own emotional needs and pursuing her interest in songwriting.
 The series ends with Rebecca about to perform one of her own songs publicly for the first time.